ctsuu/Behavioral-Cloning/README.md

 Then follow by 5 fully connected layers.
 The first dense layer has 1164 connectors, therefore, between flatten layer and dense_1 layer has 1152x1164+1164 = 1342092 connections.
 Activation function is 'relu' again.

-Some architecture through out, the output layer with one output, no activation funcion.
+Some architecture apply to all fully connected network, only the output layer with one output, no activation funcion.

 Dropout is aplied after dense_1 layer.
 Not changing in parameters, but will provent some overfitting.